Grain futures were mostly higher Wednesday on the Chicago Board of Trade.

-The death toll in the Ebola outbreak has risen to 4,546 out of 9,191 known cases in Guinea, Liberia and Sierra Leone, the World Health Organization (WHO) said on Friday.
+The death toll from the Ebola outbreak in West Africa's three hardest-hit countries, Guinea, Liberia and Sierra Leone, has risen to 5,147 out of 14,068 cases at the end of Nov.
+9, the World Health Organization (WHO) said on Wednesday.

 The Energy Department now predicts the average price of gasoline will be below $3 a gallon in 2015.

 Mobile devices have already taken over much of consumers’ lives.
 Now they’re making a move on the holiday shopping season.